• Skip to primary navigation

 • Serve the seasoned ground beef in soft or hard taco shells topped with all your favorite taco toppings.

-Excellent served with a margarita, 15 minute refried beans, and Mexican Rice.
+Excellent served with a margarita, 15 minute refried beans, and Mexican Rice or Cilantro Lime Rice.

 This recipe is easily doubled or tripled for a larger crowd!